AZADE VAKILI

 With the current chatbot setup, all questions follow the same process regardless of whether Lexi can answer them or not.
 A Flexer submits a query on the initial screen, is directed to the Lexi chat, and, if needed, eventually reaches SF Ops support.
 When Lexi doesn’t have the answer, this creates unnecessary steps and a frustrating user experience.
 The system needs to intelligently route users to the right support channel based on their question type to save time and reduce friction.

 The entry point was redesigned to start users directly in the Lexi chat, ensuring the router worked throughout the conversation and removing redundant steps.
 A friendly welcome message introduced Lexi as the AI support agent, while smart routing rules controlled when the “Chat with Team” option appeared.
-This ensured human support was only offered when Lexi couldn’t answer and the query met specific criteria, creating a faster, more relevant, and less frustrating support experience.
+This reduced unnecessary steps and ensured users were routed to the right support channel faster, improving efficiency and reducing frustration

 In addition to the mobile app, I also worked on the client portal, where my role involved designing web-based tools for employers to manage jobs, shifts, and workers.
 This meant balancing the needs of two user groups—job seekers in the app and employers in the portal—while ensuring a consistent experience across platforms.
 My work spanned both app design and web portal design, allowing me to create cohesive flows that connected the candidate and client sides of the product.